ncats/RaMP-DB/README.md

 [![Build Status](https://api.travis-ci.com/ncats/RaMP-DB.svg?branch=dev)](https://travis-ci.com/github/ncats/RaMP-DB)

 # New!
+RaMP 2.0!

 RaMP 2.0 is now released and includes an updated backend database with expanded annotations for >150,000 metabolites and ~14,000 genes/proteins.
 Annotations include biological pathways, chemical classes and structures (for metabolites only), ontologies (metabolites only), and enzyme-metabolite relationships based on chemical reactions.
 Annotations are drawn from HMDB, KEGG (through HMDB), Lipid-MAPS, WikiPathways, Reactome, and CheBI.

 This R package includes functions that allow users to interface with this up-do-date and comprehensive resource.
 Functionalities include 1) simple and batch queries for pathways, ontologies, chemical annotations, and reaction-level gene-metabolite relationships; 2) pathway and chemical enrichment analyses.